Children's Schedules: Not Enough, Too Much, or Just Right?

 - Am I able to function as a parent and fan, rather than a coach or critic?

-- Is my child able to experience some success (this doesn't necessarily mean she wins—it means she learns skills, progressively improves, etc.) at the activity?
+- Is my child able to experience some success at the activity (this doesn't necessarily mean winning—it means learning new skills and progressively improving)?

 - Do the activities put a stressful burden on me in any way?